2022 Janakpur municipal election: Council formation

 Out of total 127 seats in municipal corporation, Nepali Congress won majority of 69.
 Later a group of dessidents joined back Nepali Congress increasing the tally to 76 which remains 60% majority.
-Loktantrik Samajwadi Party which had obtained majority in previous election could manage to win just 10 seats though lead by Rajendra Mahato due to corrption, not fulfilling promises, etc. As a result, it was almost cleanswept from the region.
+Loktantrik Samajwadi Party which had obtained majority in previous election could manage to win just 10 seats though led by Rajendra Mahato due to corruption, not fulfilling promises, etc. As a result, it was almost cleanswept from the region.
 The CPN (UML) emerged as chief opposition winning just half seats as much as Nepali Congress.

 Incidents

 Buying votes

-Mushlim commission chief Samim Miya Ansari was reported to have been caught with money bag with 5 crores from Hotel Sitasaran, Janakpurdham.
-Ansari was appointed by KP Oli led government.
-It was reported that Ansari was buying votes for CPN (UML) rebellion candidate Janki Ram Sah after which public reported the incident to police.
-As a result, he along with party municipal committee chairman of CPN (UML), Surendra Bhandari was arrested red hand from the location.
-Previously, former minister and CPN (UML) leader Julie Kumari Mahato was caught conducting election program in Janakpur in zero hour.
-Now, it's thought to create huge loss to party in the region as the party got decided into two factions after the incident.